Groumy/Groumy.github.io/_drafts/tbh-.md

 # Basic Math

-So when you _add a number_ to a roll, basicaly what you are doing is reducing the range of die face that result in a success.
+So when you _add a number_ to a roll, basicaly what you are doing is reducing the range of die faces that qoresult in a success.
 And thus reducing your chances of success.

 Let's take an example :